Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Theoretical Background

 where SFR is the star formation rate, the spectral index in the radio band $\alpha_{\rm{Radio}}$ is set to the typical value of $0.7$ \citep{mirocha19, gurkan18} and $f_{\rm{Radio}}$ is the normalization of the radio emissivity.
 A value of $f_{\rm{Radio}} = 1$ corresponds to present day star-forming galaxies.
 Thus, the eight free parameters for the galactic radio models are: $f_{\star}$, $V_{\rm{C}}$, $f_{\rm{X}}$, $\alpha$, $E_{\rm{min}}$, $\tau$, $R_{\rm{mfp}}$, and $f_{\rm{Radio}}$.

-Although both an external and a galactic radio excess has an impact on the 21-cm signal, resulting in a significant enhancement of the signal during cosmic dawn and the epoch of reionization, there are notable distinctions between the two models.
-The spatially uniform external radio background is expected to be present during the early cosmic epochs prior to cosmic dawn, and its strength decreases with cosmic time.
+Although both an external and a galactic radio excess has an impact on the 21 cm signal, resulting in a significant enhancement of the signal during cosmic dawn and the epoch of reionization, there are notable distinctions between the two models.
+In our assumed external radio background model, it is spatially uniform, is present during early cosmic epochs even prior to cosmic dawn (along with the CMB), and its strength decreases with cosmic time.
 In contrast, the excess radio background from high redshift galaxies is inhomogeneous and its intensity increases with cosmic time as it traces the formation and growth of galaxies, assuming that $f_{\rm{Radio}}$ remains constant with redshift.
-We expect these differences to give an ANN a chance to distinguish signatures of these radio backgrounds in the simulated 21-cm signals.
+We expect these differences to give an ANN a chance to distinguish signatures of these radio backgrounds in the simulated 21 cm signals.